 You are paid twice a month: first, on or around the 10th (for hours worked the 16th-25th of the previous month), and second, on or around the 25th (for hours worked the 1st-15th of current month) of each month.

-You can pick up your check in the Student Business Office (Old Main 110), or if you have Direct Deposit, it will automatically deposit into your bank account.
-See Direct Deposit enrollment instructions.
+If you have direct deposit, it will automatically deposit into your bank account.
+See direct deposit enrollment instructions.

 Students with academic year assignments (fall, winter and spring quarters) are in pay status from September 16 through June 15.